-The increase in the earnings level growth rate to become higher than the baseline means the relative pension level will be lower than the level of the baseline projection.
+An increase in the earnings level growth rate to above the baseline means that the relative pension level will be lower than the level of the baseline projection.
 This decreases the pension expenditure percentage.
-However, the growth rate of the earnings level only has a slight impact on the TyEL contribution level.
+However, the growth rate of the earnings level has only a slight impact on the TyEL contribution level.
 The share of investment returns that exceeds the increase in the wage sum can be used to permanently fund pensions.
-If the growth in wage sums speeds up, an increasingly smaller share of the pension expenditure could be funded from investment returns.
+If the growth in wage sums accelerates, an increasingly smaller share of the pension expenditure could be funded from investment returns.

-The return on pension assets mainly affects the contribution level, in accordance with the principles of the defined benefit scheme.
+The return on pension assets mainly affects the contribution level in accordance with the principles of the defined benefit scheme.
 A percentage point in average investment returns has an effect of approximately two percentage points on the TyEL contribution, since the amount of pension funds is approximately double in relation to the wage sum during the projection period.

-The Publication is available only in Finnish:
+The Publication is available also in Finnish: